Ride Notes for July 22nd, 2015

 Mike's last cup of coffee before the ride.

-When they pulled back the tape around 6:00am, I made sure to start both my Garmin GPS and the GPS app which I had written for my Windows Phone that allows family members to track our progress, and then we took off amidst a sea of exuberant riders.
+When they pulled back the tape around 6:00am, I made sure to start both my Garmin GPS and the GPS app that I had written for my Windows Phone that allows family members to track our progress, and then we took off amidst a sea of exuberant riders.

 Waiting to start.

-The first leg of our journey took us through a series of neighborhoods and parks which line the western shore of Lake Washington.
+The first leg of our journey took us through a series of neighborhoods and parks that line the western shore of Lake Washington.
 The day was overcast, so we couldn't see any volcanoes, but it made the day cooler overall.
 There were a few small hills here and there as we started out, but nothing of significant difficulty.

 Mike and I riding along Lake Washington.